cado-security/product-help/docs/cado/deploy/aws/terraform.md

 7. **Initialize the Platform:**
    Once the infrastructure is deployed, a one-time initialization process will begin.
 The entire deployment and initialization process typically takes 10-15 minutes.

-8. **Log into Cado:**
+8. **Log into / Forensic Acquisition and Investigation:**
-   After deployment, log into the Cado platform.
-The initial username is `admin`, and the password is the instance ID of your deployed Cado platform.
+   After deployment, log into the the platform.
+The initial username is `admin`, and the password is the instance ID of your deployed platform.
 You’ll be prompted to change your password upon first login.
    **[Log into Cado](/cado/deploy/logging-in)**

 9. **Import a License:**